 self is used in different places and often thought to be a keyword.
 But unlike in C++, self is not a keyword in Python.

 self is a parameter in function and the user can use a different parameter name in place of it.
 Although it is advisable to use self because it increases the readability of code.

 class this_is_class: def show(in_place_of_self): print("It is not a keyword " "and you can use a different keyword") object = this_is_class() object.show()

 It is not a keyword and you can use a different keyword

 With this, we have come to the end of our article.
 I hope you understood the use of self and how it works in Python.

-Check out the Python Programming Certification by Edureka.
-This Certification Training course is designed for students and professionals who want to be a Python Programmer.
+Check out the Python Certification course by Edureka.
+This Training course is designed for students and professionals who want to be a Python Programmer.
 The course is designed to give you a head start into Python programming and train you for both core and advanced concepts.

 Got a question for us?
 Please mention it in the comments section of this blog and we will get back to you as soon as possible.